akveg-map/class-descriptions/00_data_entry/314_ArcticHerbaceousActiveFloodplain.md

 ## Dynamics

 **Dynamics Description:** The [unit_name] type experiences regular flooding during the growing season.
-Across floodplains in the Arctic, both the energy of flooding and depth of seasonal thaw decreases away from the main channel.
-These gradients are paralleled by decreases in sediment grain size, drainage, and shrub stature and increase in understory development.
-In the active floodplain, high energy flooding may scour vegetation and erode and redeposit sediment; this frequent disturbance holds sites in an early successional state.
+Across floodplains in the Arctic, both the energy of flooding and depth of seasonal thaw decrease away from the main channel.
+These gradients are paralleled by decreases in sediment grain size, drainage, and shrub stature and an increase in understory development.
+In the active floodplain, high-energy flooding may scour vegetation and erode and redeposit sediment; this frequent disturbance holds sites in an early successional state.
 As this type is maintained by hydrology, any change to the frequency of flooding and duration of inundation or saturation will have commensurate effects on vegetation.
 For example, as the main channel migrates across the valley floor, sites can become removed from the active floodplain, eventually transitioning to riparian shrub communities.

 ## Range